heckyeahvince/OpenCVCameraPreview/README.md

 # OpenCV 3.0 Camera Preview Example

-opencvcamerapreviewsample-melvincabatuan created by Classroom for GitHub

 This project illustrates how to utilize a 3rd party library, e.x.
 OpenCV in Android.